core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Content model {#ER-model}

 The Entity-Relationship (ER) models shown in {{fig-ER-WKC}} and {{fig-ER-RD}} model the contents of /.well-known/core and the resource directory respectively, with entity-relationship diagrams [ER][].
 Entities (rectangles) are used for concepts that exist independently.
 Attributes (ovals) are used for concepts that exist only in connection with a related entity.
 Relations (diamonds) give a semantic meaning to the relation between entities.
 Numbers specify the cardinality of the relations.
-The relations between the values of the attributes are explained in the interface sections.

 Some of the attribute values are URIs.
 Those values are always full URIs and never relative references in the data model.
 They can, however, be expressed as relative references in serializations, and often are.